 - Make the nut mix.
 Place the nut mix ingredients into a food processor.
 Whiz together until the nuts are ground up into small pieces, like crumbs but not too fine as we still want some crunch and texture.

 - Transfer the nut mixture to a large mixing bowl.
 Add the cooked vegetables and sprinkle with bicarb soda, cassava flour and almond meal.
+Add the flaxseed mix.
 Mix well, making sure everything is well incorporated.
 It should feel like a very thick, course mixture you can mold in your hands.

 - Prepare a loaf tin.
 I used a 25-cm/ 9″ long loaf tin but you can use a shorter one (the final nut roast will be taller), a round tin (more like a cake) or you can even shape it by hand to bake without a tin.
 Brush the middle of a large piece of parchment paper with a little oil.